yunheL/Computer_Networking/lab2/README.md

 This project designed to understand the basic packet forwaring technique to reqpresent how a router work.
 The current version of the router only manage packet type for ARP and IPv4.

 ## TODO (part 1):
 Response to ARP requests
 ~~1. determine the packet type (ARP)~~
 ~~2. drop packets that are not ARP for part1 of the project.~~

 ## Questions:
-what do we do if the ip addr not in list of interface?
+???what do we do if the ip addr not in list of interface?

 ## TODO (part 2):
 ~~1. import forward table from interface and files. ~~
 ~~2. forward match packet to dest.~~